 Royalties support the ongoing mission of The Haiku Foundation.

 Juxtapositions is a project of The Haiku Foundation.
-Our mission is to preserve and archive the accomplishments of our first century of haiku in English, and to provide resources for its expansion in our next.
+The mission of The Haiku Foundation is threefold: 1) to archive our first century of English-language haiku, 2) to expand possibilities for our second, and 3) to seek active exchange with other haiku languages and cultures around the world.
 All views expressed in Juxtapositions are those of the authors and do not necessarily represent or reflect the views of the journal, its editorial board or The Haiku Foundation.